 What is Prepared Horseradish?

-When you mix prepared horseradish with sour cream, it turns into a zippy sauce that's delicious!
-The sour cream helps mellow the sharp flavor of the horseradish.
+When you mix prepared horseradish with sour cream, it turns into a smooth, zippy sauce.
+The cream takes the edge off and makes it easier to eat.

-It goes great with standing rib roast, seared NY strip steak, roasted potatoes, or as a dip for veggies and seafood.
+It pairs well with standing rib roast, seared New York strip steak, roasted potatoes, and also works as a dip for veggies and seafood.

 Ingredients